Converter-App/hello-world-chatgpt-plugin/README.md

-# ChatGPT plugins quickstart
+# Hello World ChatGPT Plugin Example

-Get a todo list ChatGPT plugin up and running in under 5 minutes using Python.
-If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
+The source code of our [Hello World ChatGPT Plugin YouTube tutorial](https://converter.app/blog/creating-your-first-chat-gpt-plugin-a-step-by-step-guide).
+For developing your own plugin you will need to [join the OpenAI waitlist](https://openai.com/waitlist/plugins) for plugin developments.

 ## Setup

-To install the required packages for this plugin, run the following command:
+In the guide we will use Vercel to automatically deploy the plugin in an elegant way.
+To install the required packages for this plugin in your local environment, run the following command:

 ```bash
 pip install -r requirements.txt